Avalanche vs. Golden Knights odds, prediction: 2026 NHL Western Conference finals Game 1 picks by proven model

 Perennial powerhouses clash when the Vegas Golden Knights battle the Colorado Avalanche in Game 1 of their 2026 NHL Western Conference finals best-of-seven series on Wednesday.
 Vegas is looking for its second Stanley Cup championship in four years, while Colorado is eyeing its second title in five years.
 The Golden Knights (39-26-17), who won the Pacific Division with 95 points, have made the postseason in eight of their nine seasons of existence.
 The Avalanche (55-16-11), who won the Central Division with a league-high 121 points, have made the playoffs in each of the past nine seasons.

 Face-off from Ball Arena in Denver, is set for 8 p.m.
 ET.
-The Avalanche are the -193 favorites (risk $193 to win $100) in the latest Avalanche vs. Golden Knights odds, while the over/under for total goals scored is 6.5, up a goal from the opening line.
+The Avalanche are the -173 favorites (risk $173 to win $100) in the latest Avalanche vs. Golden Knights odds, while the over/under for total goals scored is 6.
 Before making any Golden Knights vs. Avalanche picks, check out the NHL predictions and betting advice for Golden Knights vs. Avalanche from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.